 Involve your team

-- helping with user research activities (eg note taking, pairing on site visits)
+- helping with user research activities (for example, note-taking, pairing on site visits, running workshops)

 - analysing results

 This will help your team stay focused on user needs.

 Agree how to feed research findings into your team’s agile tools and practices (like planning and prioritisation meetings, story backlogs, and any other ways that design decisions are made).

 Make sure you have space for research on your team wall.
 Use it to highlight questions the team is exploring and share information about your research activities and findings.

 Store your research findings and other research outputs in your team’s collaboration tool or shared folders so it’s easy for everyone to use and share them.